 The shocking truth about shock.

-So like my customer with the green Kool-Aid pool asked me “What is the answer?”
-Part of it is above monitor all you levels or hire a CPO to do it for you.
-I do and would shy away from shock.
-Use in stead Cal-hypo (Calcium Hypochlorite) for you granular and sticks (witch are the same chemical as “Shock”) that way you are getting some of every thing that your pool needs if you are watching your levels.
+So like our customer with the green Kool-Aid pool asked us “What is the answer?”
+Part of it is monitoring all your levels on a regular basis or hire a CPO to do it for you.
+The staff at Aquanut shy away from shock.
+We prefer to use Cal-hypo (Calcium Hypochlorite) instead for your granular and sticks (which are the same chemical as “Shock”) that way you are getting some of everything that your pool needs if you are watching your levels.

 Have questions about your pool chemical levels?
 Feel free to contact our pool cleaning specialists.